- 2.1.1. Adding Artists

 Example: Comedy Harmonists* – How Can It Be / Must I Then

 2.5.2.
-ANVs should be used for variations in an Artist name such as changes to nicknames, language based differences (translations), abbreviations, different initials, etc. The existing Artist Name MUST be entered as it currently appears in the database as well, with any variation on the release added as the ANV (the ANV cannot exist on its own).
+ANVs should be used for variations in an artist name such as different nicknames, language-based differences (translations), Initials, acronyms, abbreviations, diminutives and corruptions.
+An ANV must be directly related or recognizable as derived from the artist's name (stage, full, composite, surname or a mononym by which the artist is known).
+The existing Primary Artist Name (PAN) MUST be entered as it currently appears in the Database, with any name variation on the release added as the ANV (the ANV cannot exist on its own).

-2.5.4.
-ANVs should not be used for any fundamental name changes, such as surname changes.
-In these cases, an Alias is more appropriate.
-If in doubt, do not create an ANV.
+2.5.3.
+ANVs should not be used for any intentional name change or surname change by an artist.
+In this case an Alias is more appropriate.
+If in doubt, please ask in the Forum.

 A – No, please don't use the ANV function for this.

 Q - If John Smith and John Smith (2) both use the ANV John Smith Jr., must a suffix be applied to one of the ANVs to show John Smith Jr. (2)?